The Apache Software Foundation

-A comprehensive guide to being the GSoC admins for the ASF
+A comprehensive guide to being a GSoC admin for the ASF

 List of duties:

 Hello PMCs, Google Summer of Code is the ideal opportunity for you to attract new contributors to your projects.
 If you want to participate with your project you now need to - understand what it means to be a mentor - propose your project ideas.
-Just label your issues with gsoc2011 in JIRA and they will show up at .
-See also . - subscribe to firstname.lastname@example.org (restricted to potential mentors, meant to be used as a private list - general discussions on the public email@example.com list as much as possible please) The ASF has applied as a participating organization with GSoC, your project doesn't need to do that.
+Just label your issues with gsoc2022 in JIRA and they will show up at .
+See also . - subscribe to firstname.lastname@example.org (restricted to potential mentors, meant to be used as a private list - general discussions on the public email@example.com list as much as possible, please) The ASF has applied as a participating organization with GSoC, so your project doesn't need to do that.
 See for more information.
-Note that the ASF isn't accepted yet, nevertheless you *really* should start recording your ideas now.
-Last year we had 39 students completing GSoC successfully, some of which are now active contributors to the projects they worked on.
+Note that the ASF isn't accepted yet; nevertheless you *really* should start recording your ideas now.
+Last year we had XX students complete GSoC successfully, some of whom are now active contributors to the projects they worked on.
 Let's make this a success again this year!
-On behalf of the GSoC 2011 admins, Uli http://community.apache.org/guide-to-being-a-mentor.html http://s.apache.org/gsoc2011tasks http://community.apache.org/gsoc.html
+On behalf of the GSoC 20XX admins, Uli https://community.apache.org/guide-to-being-a-mentor.html https://s.apache.org/gsoc2011tasks https://community.apache.org/gsoc.html

 Apply for the ASF to be a mentoring organization for Google Summer of Code.
 I faintly remember that they wanted to know some stats like how often we have already participated and what the number of students was last year.
-I believe the ASF has participated sine GSoC’s inception in 2005.
-In 2011 we had students accepted: 40; students who passed midterm: 38; students who passed final: 36.
+I believe the ASF has participated since GSoC’s inception in 2005.
+Consult participation statistics, although the page may not be up to date.

-Check with Google whether they changed the ranking process -- again.
-Find out what needs to be changed to our internal ranking process in order to be compatible with melange and update http://community.apache.org/mentee-ranking-process.html accordingly.
+Check with Google whether they changed the ranking process – again.
+Find out what we need to be change to our internal ranking process in order to be compatible with melange (the system Google uses to administer GSOC) and update the mentee ranking process page accordingly.
 In 2011 we used a Google Docs spreadsheet and did our ranking there.
 The org admin (and only the org admin) then transferred the rankings to Melange.

 Once the application phase starts, make sure that mentors rank the proposals.
-They should be done at least one week before Google’s official deadline in order to have some time for changes that might become necessary.
+They should complete this at least one week before Google’s official deadline in order to have some time for changes that might become necessary.
 Send reminders.

-Once GSoC is under way, make sure that deadlines for midterm and final evaluations are met.
+Once GSoC is under way, make sure we meet deadlines for midterm and final evaluations.
 Make it clear to the mentors that we’d like to see their evaluation way before the end of the deadline.
-If a mentor still hasn’t submitted their evaluation three days before the end of the deadline, mail the respective PMC and ask them whether they know of any reason why the mentor might not be able to do the evaluation.
+If a mentor still hasn’t submitted their evaluation three days before the end of the deadline period, mail their PMC and ask them whether they know of any reason why the mentor might not be able to do the evaluation.

 Once GSoC is done, get a PO# from Google to invoice against.
 Supplier name is The Apache Software Foundation, 1901 Munsey Drive, Forest Hill, MD 21050-2747.
 Our vendor ID with Google is 13039.

-Decide on who is going to the mentor summit.
-If you are going, book your flight and nag the comdev PMC chair to submit your travel expenses to financials/Bills/received (if you don’t have access yourself) and move them to financials/Bills/approved.
+Decide who is going to the mentor summit.
+If you are going, book your flight (or arrange the details for attending virtually) and nag the comdev PMC chair to submit your travel expenses to financials/Bills/received (if you don’t have access yourself) and move them to

 Ask treasurer to invoice Google.
 The amount is number of students * USD 500 (at time of writing) + actual travel expenses up to USD 2,000.
 Attach PO document (you’ll get that from Google at some point).
 Example: